Sean Morgan Loucks

 Coach Loucks teaches his players and proteges to be dependable, be kind, give respect to get respect, treat others as you wish to be treated, effort is more important than talent, seek answers instead of excuses, never quit, give back more than you were given, and always pay it forward to the next generation, because people always matter most…and of course—always make it fun!

 This story about Coach Loucks was written by RSGC graduate and former ABA camper Andrew Savory while doing his master's in journalism at Carleton University.
-Andrew is now the Vice President of the Fraser Valley Bandits pro basketball team of the CEBL.
+Andrew is now the Vice President of the Vancouver Bandits pro basketball team of the CEBL.

 Program Facilitator and Rep Team Coach